 What is the Minimum Lovable Product?
 (MLP)

-Actually, MLP aims to win the empathy of the future audience as a priority.
+The priority of an MLP is to win the empathy of the future audience.
 The minimum loveable product definition was offered by Brian Haaff in 2013.
 He defined it as a reduced version of a new product that clients will love from the start.

 To better understand this idea, I will give you a simple minimum lovable product example.
 You are hungry and decide to order a hamburger in a restaurant.
 You ate it but found that it had too little salad for your taste in it.